stellaadler/NYU-Bootcamp-Final/README.md

 Several limitations should be acknowledged:

--Simplistic NLP representation
-Using a single sentiment score limits the ability to capture semantic nuance, curiosity framing, or instructional intent.
+- Simplistic NLP representation: Using a single sentiment score limits the ability to capture semantic nuance, curiosity framing, or instructional intent.
--Channel-level leakage
-Channel identifiers may implicitly encode historical popularity, inflating predictive performance.
+-Channel-level leakage: Channel identifiers may implicitly encode historical popularity, inflating predictive performance.
--Static engagement ratios
-Engagement metrics are measured post-publication and may not reflect early-stage prediction scenarios.
+-Static engagement ratios: Engagement metrics are measured post-publication and may not reflect early-stage prediction scenarios.
--Domain specificity
-Results are based on baking-related content and may not generalize to other YouTube niches.
+-Domain specificity: Results are based on baking-related content and may not generalize to other YouTube niches.

 ## 8. Conclusion and Next Steps

 This project demonstrates that YouTube video performance can be predicted reasonably well using metadata alone, with Random Forest models achieving strong accuracy and macro F1 scores.
 Engagement and timing features emerge as the most reliable predictors, while simple title sentiment features provide limited additional value.

 Future work could improve performance by:
--Incorporating richer NLP representations (e.g., transformer-based embeddings) -Modeling early engagement dynamics over time -Removing or controlling for channel identity to test generalization -Extending analysis to video descriptions or thumbnails
+- Incorporating richer NLP representations (e.g., transformer-based embeddings)
+- Modeling early engagement dynamics over time
+- Removing or controlling for channel identity to test generalization
+- Extending analysis to video descriptions or thumbnails

 Overall, the findings highlight the importance of feature quality over feature novelty, and show that well-engineered metadata can outperform shallow NLP features in real-world prediction tasks.